Jollerprutt/proxmox-node/README.md

 Reboot the Proxmox node to invoke the system changes.

 ### 3. Install pfsense
-In this step you will create two OpenVPN Gateways servers for the whole network using pfSense.
-These two OpenVPN Gateways will be accessible by all connected devices, LAN and WiFi.
+In this step you will create two OpenVPN Gateways for the whole network using pfSense.
+These two OpenVPN Gateways will be accessible by connected devices, LAN and WiFi.
 The two OpenVPN Gateways are integated into separate VLAN networks:
    * `vpngate-world` - VLAN30 - This VPN client (used as a gateway) randomly connects to servers from a user determined safe list which should be outside of your country or nation.
 A safer zone.
    * `vpngate-local` - VLAN40 - This VPN client (used as a gateway) connects to servers which are either local, incountry or within your selected region and should provide a faster connection speed.
-   *

 # Download ISO Template images
 wget https://snapshots.pfsense.org/amd64/pfSense_master/installer/pfSense-CE-2.5.0-DEVELOPMENT-amd64-latest.iso.gz -P /var/lib/vz/template/iso